Autumn-Martin/sorting_suite/README.md

 Perform the following in the CLI to run the program:
 `$ node bubble-sort.js`

+Although the only the sorted array will be returned, I also included console messages to display the transformation of the array throughout the function.
 The following output will appear:

 ![](https://user-images.githubusercontent.com/36902512/48925316-48851400-ee77-11e8-911e-27ad79ddb5d4.png)